Volbeat: Recent works (2016–present)

-On 3 April 2016, Volbeat posted a teaser for their upcoming album.
-On 7 April 2016, they revealed Seal the Deal and Let's Boogie to be released on 3 June 2016.
-The album's first single was "The Devil's Bleeding Crown".
-The official music video for this song was released on 13 May 2016.
-The second single, released 29 April 2016, was "For Evigt" (Forever), and an English version, "The Bliss".
-Kaspar Boye Larsen was announced as the band's new bassist on 13 May 2016.
+In April 2016, "The Devil's Bleeding Crown" was released as the first single from the upcoming album, Seal the Deal and Let's Boogie.
+A second single, "For Evigt" (Forever), and an English version, "The Bliss", were released 29 April.
+The album was released on 3 June 2016.

+Kaspar Boye Larsen joined the band as the new bassist on 13 May 2016.
 The band toured the United Kingdom in 2016 with Alter Bridge, Gojira, and Like a Storm.
 The band was an opening act on Metallica's WorldWired Tour 2017 stadium tour in the US, alongside Avenged Sevenfold.

-In 2018, Volbeat announced plans for a seventh album.
-On 4 March 2019 Volbeat were announced, along with Gojira and Behemoth, as supporting acts for Slipknot's Knotfest Roadshow North American tour.
-On 10 May 2019, Volbeat released a 40-second song, "Parasite", and on 15 May, they released the second single, "Leviathan", from their seventh studio album, Rewind, Replay, Rebound while announcing the 14-song tracklist and a release date of 2 August 2019.
-They released the third single off the album, "Last Day Under the Sun" on 13 June 2019.
-On 18 July 2019, the band released the fourth single, "Cheapside Sloggers", featuring Gary Holt of Slayer.
-On 26 July 2019, the band released the fifth single, "Pelvis on Fire".
-On 4 November 2019, the band released "Die to Live", featuring Neil Fallon of Clutch as the sixth single.
+In summer 2019 Volbeat were one of several supporting acts for Slipknot's Knotfest Roadshow North American tour.

+On 10 May 2019, Volbeat released a 40-second song, "Parasite".
+In anticipation of their, seventh studio album, Rewind, Replay, Rebound, the band released the singles "Leviathan" (15 May), "Last Day Under the Sun" (13 June 2019), "Cheapside Sloggers" (18 July), featuring Gary Holt of Slayer and "Pelvis on Fire" (26 July).
+The album was released on 2 August.
+On 4 November, the band released the single "Die to Live", featuring Neil Fallon of Clutch.